Geeksltd/MSharp.Docs/Structure/README.md

 >- This project does not reference any other project in your solution.
 >- It references the core [M# nuget package](https://www.nuget.org/packages/MSharp/)
->- The compiled output of this prject will not be deployed and will not be used at runtime by your application.
+>- The compiled output of this project will not be deployed and will not be used at runtime by your application.
 >- It's only used during development.

 ## Domain